morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 ## Launch using OpenShift

 The playground supports both standard Kubernetes and OpenShift.
 This is configurable by using environment variable `K8S_PROVIDER`.
-The default value of `K8S_PROVIDER` is `dind-cluster`, which will launch a multi-node standard Kubernetes cluster on your host machine.
+The default value of `K8S_PROVIDER` is `dind`, which will launch a multi-node standard Kubernetes cluster on your host machine.

-To launch the playground using OpenShift, you just need to change the value of `K8S_PROVIDER` to `okd`.
+To launch the playground using OpenShift, you just need to change the value of `K8S_PROVIDER` to `oc`.
 Then run below command to launch the cluster:
 ```shell
 $ launch kubernetes
 ```